Zazcallabah/mce/README.md

 ===============================

 ##Instructions
-To download, click on the download tab in the upper right corner of the github page and select 'Single download version'.
+*To use online, click on the download tab in the upper right corner of the github page and select 'Single download version'.
-- or -
+*To use offline, fork this repo (or download a tagged version) and open index.html.
-Fork this repo (or download a tagged version) and open index.html in chrome.
-(Almost works in firefox.
-Should work in safari, but that is untested.)
+*It is reccommended that you use Chrome / Chromium, as its javascript is much faster than other browsers.

 Choose material and item type from the menu at the left.
 The graphs will immediately update to represent the simulated probability of receiving different possible enchantments.
 Use the + and - buttons to select a chosen enchantment level and see how the probabilities change.